Family of Deng Xiaoping: Deng Pufang

 Deng Pufang is the eldest son of Deng Xiaoping.
-During the Cultural Revolution, he was injuted the Red Guards became a paraplegic.
+During the Cultural Revolution, he was injured by the Red Guards and became a paraplegic.
 He has since dedicated his life to improving the rights of people with disabilities.
 In 1984, he established and became a vice president of the China Welfare Fund for the Disabled.
 From 1988 to 2008, he served as the president of the China Disabled Persons' Federation, and its honorary chairman from 2008 to 2023.

 Other relatives

 Deng Zhuodi

 Deng Zhuodi is the grandson of Deng Xiaoping.
 From 2003 to 2007, he studied at the Peking University Law School.
 After graduation, he attended Duke University School of Law from 2007 to 2008.
 After his graduation from Duke with master of law degree, he worked at a law firm in Wall Street, New York City.
-He became Deng was appointed deputy head of Pingguo County in Guangxi Zhuang Autonomous Region in 2013.
+Deng was appointed deputy head of Pingguo County in Guangxi Zhuang Autonomous Region in 2013.
 From 2014 to 2016, he served as the secretary of the party committee of Xin'an town in Pingguo County.
 In 2016, Deng served as the deputy secretary of the party committee of Pingguo County and secretary of the party committee of Xin'an town.
 In March 2017, it was reported that he was serving as the director of the ninth council of Beijing Bridge Association.
 As of April 2024, he was reported as serving as a supervisor of CITIC Finance, a subsidiary of CITIC Group.